Thesis

 Security Risks of Container Technology

 For example, in October 2024, hackers were found to be targeting Docker remote API servers in order to deploy crypto miners on compromised instances.
 Later, in December 2024, a similar issue occurred when one report found that certain malware was being targeted at Docker remote API servers that were publicly exposed.
 Even when not being attacked, Docker has had some issues with malware detection.
-For example, in January 2025 Docker Desktop was blocked on macOS “due to malware warnings after some files were signed with an incorrect code-signing certificate.”
-Docker was able to offer some temporary workarounds, but this could be further damaging to Docker’s reputation as being secure.
+For example, in January 2025, Docker Desktop was blocked on macOS “due to malware warnings after some files were signed with an incorrect code-signing certificate.”
+Docker addressed another critical vulnerability in August 2025, where a malicious container running on Docker Desktop could access the Docker Engine and launch additional containers without requiring the Docker socket to be mounted, potentially allowing unauthorized access to user files on the host system.
+Docker was able to offer some temporary workarounds, but this could be further damaging to Docker’s reputation for being secure.

 Summary

-Docker has helped drive forward the streamlining of software development cycles.
-First, by setting a new standard for containers with Docker Engine, and later with the advancement of microservice architecture.
-Over time, Docker has evolved in its approach, first attempting to address both enterprise and developer use cases.
+Docker has helped drive forward the streamlining of software development cycles, first by setting a new standard for containers with Docker Engine, and later with the advancement of microservice architecture.
+Over time, Docker has evolved in its approach, attempting to address both enterprise and developer use cases.
 After the sale of its enterprise business in 2019, Docker has refocused on providing functionality for developers.

 Over time, Docker has grown to support over 79K customers and generated $135 million in 2022 revenue.
 Despite that success, Docker is still in an uphill battle as it attempts to monetize open-source software while also competing with extensive frameworks, like Kubernetes, as well as attempting to differentiate itself from cloud providers, like AWS and Azure, who are forking Docker’s open source functionality and providing it with their own additional services.